 (Want to receive more corruption report updates?
 Subscribe here!)

 Germany is among the world’s top enforcers of anti-corruption legislation, and may punish corrupt acts abroad that violate German domestic laws.
 German anti-corruption legislation is largely divided between the Criminal Code and the Administrative Offences Act.
 The German Criminal Code applies to individuals and makes it illegal to offer, pay or accept a bribe.
-It includes German public officials in domestic and foreign transactions, members of parliament, delegates, and EU officials (ABCR, July 2015).
-Active and passive bribery of employees or agents of a company is criminal even if it does not involve a distortion of competition (Global Compliance News, Nov.
-2015).
-Companies can be held civilly liable for corruption offences committed by their representatives under the Administrative Offences Act, or if individuals with management functions intentionally or negligently omit necessary supervisory measures designed to prevent criminal activities.
-Fines can be up to EUR 10 million for each intentional criminal offence, and up to EUR 5 million for each negligent criminal offence.
-Facilitation payments are prohibited, and gifts and hospitality may be considered illegal depending on their intent, benefit and value (CMS 2014).
-Other relevant legislation includes the Money Laundering Act, which criminalises offences including fraud, forgery and embezzlement, and imposes due diligence and reporting requirements on financial institutions and the majority of the wholesale and retail sector.
-Public procurement is regulated by the EU Procurement Directives and various domestic codes, which make it mandatory for authorities to exclude companies found guilty of corruption in Germany and abroad from bidding on public tenders.
-Whistleblowers have some legal guarantees against arbitrary dismissal in the public and private sector.
+The Law on Fighting Corruption (in German) has expanded the scope of individuals covered by the act, now including German public officials in domestic and foreign transactions, members of parliament, delegates, and EU officials (GLI 2018).
+The Law has also expanded the capabilities of German authorities to prosecute foreign bribery (GLI 2018).
+The level of enforcement in relation to foreign bribery cases has steadily increased in the past few years (GLI 2018).
+Active and passive bribery of employees or agents of a company is criminal even if it does not involve a distortion of competition (GLI 2018).
+Companies can be held civilly liable for corruption offenses committed by their representatives under the Act on Regulatory Offences, or if individuals with management functions intentionally or negligently omit necessary supervisory measures designed to prevent criminal activities.
+Fines can be up to EUR 10 million for each intentional criminal offense, and up to EUR 5 million for each negligent criminal offense.
+Facilitation payments are prohibited, and gifts and hospitality may be considered illegal depending on their intent, benefit and value (CMS 2016).
+Other relevant legislation includes the Money Laundering Act, which criminalizes offenses including fraud, forgery and embezzlement, and imposes due diligence and reporting requirements on financial institutions and the majority of the wholesale and retail sector.
+Whistleblowers have some legal guarantees against arbitrary dismissal in the public and private sector, but there is no strong separate law regulating whistleblowing (WLG 2016).
 Public officials are obliged to report reasonable suspicion of corruption to the highest service authority or law enforcement agency under the Act on Federal Civil Servants.

 Germany has ratified the OECD Anti-Bribery Convention and the United Nations Convention Against Corruption (UNCAC), and it has signed the Council of Europe’s Civil and Criminal Law Conventions against Corruption.

-Freedom of expression is protected by the constitution, and freedoms of the press and internet are unrestricted and respected in practice.
-German media is also evaluated as free of political interference and being editorially independent (FotP 2015).
-The media plays an important role in combating corruption through reporting (NISA 2012).
+Freedom of expression is protected by the constitution, and freedoms of the press and internet are unrestricted and respected in practice (HRR 2016).
+German media is also evaluated as free of political interference and being editorially independent (FotP 2016).
 The integrity of the media environment is regulated by the Press Code, published by the German Press Council, which establishes common guidelines for ethical conduct among journalists.
-Germany’s media environment is considered 'free' (FotP 2015).
+Germany has a Freedom of Information Act, but some public authorities have applied the act very restrictively and delay or deny the release of information (SGI 2017).
+Germany’s media environment is considered 'free' (FotP 2017).

-Civil society organisations (CSOs) operate without restrictions in Germany (FitW 2015), and only groups that actively fight against free democratic values can be banned.
-CSOs in Germany fulfil a watchdog role which is effective when supported by the media and public opinion, but limited in the opportunities for influencing government policy (NISA 2012).
+Civil society organizations (CSOs) operate without restrictions in Germany (FitW 2017), and only groups that actively fight against free democratic values can be banned.
+The right to peaceful assembly is respected in practice, although hate groups, including those advocating Nazism are outlawed (FitW 2017).
+CSOs in Germany fulfill a watchdog role which is effective when supported by the media and public opinion, but limited in the opportunities for influencing government policy (NISA 2012).

 - World Economic Forum: Global Competitiveness Report 2015-2016.

-- US Department of State: Investment Climate Statement 2015.
+- US Department of State: Human Rights Report 2016.

-- GRECO: Fourth Evaluation Round: Evaluation Report Germany, January 2015.
+- GRECO: Fourth Evaluation Round: Evaluation Report Germany 2015.